skramm/cpphtmltags/README.md

 For example, some attributes are only allowed on certain tags.
 This is enforced here, and if you attempt to use an illegal attribute, an error will be thrown at runtime.

+The repo also holds several demo programs and a unit-test file.
+Build and check these out with `make demo` (output programs are in `build/`) or `make test`.

 ## Usage

 ### Sample snippet 1: